IntelOpenDesign/ConnectAnyThing/README.md

 Good for tinkering, classroom activities, testing sensors, etc.

+For more information, photos and video links, please visit: https://communities.intel.com/thread/48358

 The first version of this system was created during an Intel internal hackthon in December of 2013.

 ### Uses